vatesfr/xen-orchestra/docs/xosan_requirements.md

 ## Storage

-XOSAN is deployed on an existing **Local LVM storage**, that XenServer configure by default during its installation.
-However, you can create yourself easily this kind of storage while using Xen Orchestra:
+XOSAN can be deployed on an existing **Local LVM storage**, that XenServer configure by default during its installation.
+However, you can also create yourself easily this kind of storage while using Xen Orchestra:

 * Go on the "New" menu entry, then select "Storage"
 * Select the host having the disk you want to use for XOSAN